EXPLORE - NEW TERRITORIES BUS TOUR 2

 Man Mo Temple, Tai Po Market

 About 5 minutes walk from Tai Po Market MTR Station on Shung Tak Street is the HONG KONG RAILWAY MUSEUM (open daily except Tuesday, 09-00 to 17-00, free admission).
 The small museum is housed in the excellently preserved buildings of the old Tai Po Market Station alongside the East Rail line to the mainland border.
-The museum is dedicated mainly to the history of the now defunct Kowloon-Canton Railway (merged with MTR in December 2007) and exhibits, some of which are outdoors, include an old steam locomotive, carriages which you can walk through, and various artefacts.
+The museum is dedicated mainly to the history of the now defunct Kowloon-Canton Railway (merged with MTR in December 2007) and exhibits, some of which are outdoors, include an old steam locomotive, carriages, and various artefacts.

-On completion of the tour there are frequent trains from either Tai Po Market or Tai Wo MTR Stations back to East Tsim Sha Tsui Station (about 30 mins) along East Rail with interconnections for other parts of Kowloon and Hong Kong Island at both Kowloon Tong and East Tsim Sha Tsui.
+On completion of the tour there are frequent trains from either Tai Po Market or Tai Wo MTR Stations back to Hung Hom (about 30 mins) along East Rail with interconnections for other parts of Kowloon and Hong Kong Island at both Kowloon Tong and Hung Hom.